cits3200-project/Club-Membership-Application/README.txt

 	data/ - SQL scripts for initial setup of the database models/ - all model class files
-	runtime/ - this directory holds private temporary files generated during runtime of the application views/ - this directory holds all view files, including controller views, layout views and system views
+	runtime/ - this directory holds private temporary files generated during runtime of the application views/ - this directory holds all view files (HTML/PHP) views/:
+		admin/ -  views for the admin controller ajax/ - ajax components
+		layouts/ - site layout (header and footer) mailout/ - mailout views
+		members/ - views for the members controller shared/ - shared views used by different controller site/ - views for the site controller site/static/ - static pages

+All URLS using Yii (besides any index page, whose name can be omitted) should be in the form [domain]/[path to application directory]/[controller name]/[action name]
+Any static page in protected/site/static/ can be linked to by [domain]/[path to application]/site/?view=[page name]